jbatson5/SCALE-test/docs/MAVRIC.rst

 Similar to other SCALE sequences, MAVRIC returns a text output file containing the output from the SCALE driver, the sequence itself, and all of the functional modules called.
-The SCALE driver output first displays the problem input file then the first reading of the input file by the MAVRIC sequence is shown (which includes some material processing information).
+The SCALE driver output first displays the problem input file, and then the first reading of the input file by the MAVRIC sequence is shown (which includes some material processing information).
 If there are any errors or warnings about the input file, they will be shown next.
-Next in the output file are the different passes through the MAVRIC sequence, up to 10 parts.
+Next in the output file are the different passes through the MAVRIC sequence---up to 10 parts.
 If any errors or warning messages (such as lack of memory) are generated during processing, they will be displayed here.
 Finally, the output files from each functional module are concatenated to the above output and shows the files returned to the user.

-The Monaco section of output first reviews the input it received.
-First is a review of the geometry—showing which materials are used in each region and the volume of that region, if input or calculated.
-Then there is a detailed list of other Monaco input: cross section parameters, data definitions, the source description, the tallies, the Monte Carlo parameters, and the biasing parameters.
+First, the Monaco section of output first reviews the input it received.
+First the geometry is reviewed, showing which materials are used in each region and the volume of that region, if input or calculated.
+Then a detailed list of other Monaco input is reviewed: cross section parameters, data definitions, the source description, the tallies, the Monte Carlo parameters, and the biasing parameters.
 For MAVRIC calculations, if an importance map is used, then its summary is also given.
 The “Mesh